 The phrase “dos a cero” in context of international soccer refers to the score 2-0, the final tally of many USMNT victories over its biggest rival.
 The phrase — literally translated from Spanish as “two to zero” — first came into use after the U.S. beat Mexico 2-0 in the Round of 16 of the 2002 World Cup, to date the only time these teams have met on the planet’s biggest stage.

 The phrase gained mystique over the next decade as the USMNT beat Mexico 2-0 in Columbus, Ohio, during every cycle of World Cup qualifying from 2002 to 2014.
 That streak was ended during the 2018 World Cup cycle (Mexico won 2-1), which was the first time the U.S. failed to qualify for the World Cup since the 1980s.
+But the U.S. revived the tradition with a 2-0 win over Mexico in Cincinnati, Ohio, in World Cup qualifying in November.

 For years, Dos a Cero stood for the USMNT’s dominance over Mexico in the 2000s, which waned slightly in the 2010s.
 It became a rallying cry for Americans, who could finally claim the U.S. was better at soccer than Mexico, with repeated 2-0 wins as proof.
 U.S. fans can still point to the 2002 World Cup meeting for bragging rights nearly two decades later.